scacela/backup_scheduler/README.md

 1. Ensure that your environment is authorized to access Oracle Object Storage using either api keys and an OCI config file within the `~/.oci` directory, or resource principal authentication.

-2. Ensure that the required Python packages (`scheduler` and `oci`) are installed to your environment by executing the following command:
+2. Ensure that the required `oci` Python package is installed to your environment by executing the following command:

     ```
-    pip install scheduler oci
+    pip install oci
     ```

 3. Download this project: